-All gates (objects deriving from the Gate class) provide the methods Gate.controlled(control_qubit) and Gate.dagger() that can be used to programmatically apply the CONTROLLED and DAGGER modifiers.
+All gates (objects deriving from the Gate class) provide the methods Gate.dagger(), Gate. controlled(control_qubit), and Gate.forked(fork_qubit, alt_params) that can be used to programmatically apply the DAGGER, CONTROLLED, and FORKED modifiers.

 For example, to produce the controlled-NOT gate (CNOT) with control qubit 0 and target qubit 1